MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/remote-debugging/webviews.md

 <!-- ====================================================================== -->
 ## Open an Android WebView in DevTools

-To display a list of the Android WebViews with debugging turned on that run on your device, navigate to `edge://inspect`.
+To display a list of the Android WebViews with debugging turned on that run on your device, go to `edge://inspect`.

 To start debugging, under the Android WebView you want to debug, choose **inspect**.
 Use DevTools in the same way that you do a remote browser tab.